James Linder: Boards and community service

+Linder is the former chairman of the Nebraska Medicine board of directors.

-From 1999-2001, he served on the board of directors of the Omaha Children's Museum.
-He has served as chairman of the board of KANEKO, an organization devoted to fostering creativity, and serves as chair of the Kaneko Creative Council.
+From 1999-2001, he was on the board of directors of the Omaha Children's Museum.
+He was chairman of the board of KANEKO, an organization devoted to fostering creativity, and is chair of the Kaneko Creative Council.
 He was a regional board member of the Pipeline Entrepreneurship Program.
+He is a trustee the Committee for Economic Development of the Conference Board and a member of the CNBC CEO Council.

 Personal and family

 Linder is married to Karen Linder SCT(ASCP), president of Tethon 3D and author of The Women of Berkshire Hathaway.
-He has six children.
+They have five children.